Religious Studies Courses

 An exploration of global issues related to limitations on religious freedom, international efforts to address religious freedom concerns, advantages and disadvantages of the American tradition of First Amendment-based religious liberty, and the difficulties inherent in geo-political and religious conflicts over religion and religious freedom.
 Prerequisite: Sophomore status or consent.
 Offered on demand.

-An integrative experience that includes both academic and experiential elements, along with the development of specific skills related to mediation and community building.
+An integrative experience that includes both academic and experiential elements, alone with the development of specific skills related to mediation and community building.
 The field experience may be with government agencies, non-profits, religious organizations, or specific ministries.
-May be repeated for credit.
-Prerequisites: Sophomore status, 2.4 cumulative GPA, placement, and consent.
+Prerequisite: Sophomore status, 2.4 GPA, placement and instructor approval.
 Offered each semester.

 335 Christian Theology and Film (4) W